cainy19com/cainy19com.github.io/op-mehico-esse/gaussian-pdf.md

 There are also determinant and transpose.

-This form is however unlikely to be easily understood.
+This form is however
+unlikely to be easily understood, and possibly not even correct.

 ---